handysofts/zipkin-on-kubernetes/README.md

 ```

-3. Install Zipkin:
+## 3. Install Zipkin:
 ```
 kubectl apply -f zipkin-kubernetes.yaml
 ```
 This will create namespace `zipkin`, two replicas of zipkin server and service which can be accessed from the outside on port `30411` (can be accessed from `http://<YOUR_HOST>:30411`)

-4. This step is optional but recommend to view what we have inside ES.
-So, as this step we can install and configure kibana to view our data inside ES:
+## 4. This step is optional but recommend to view what we have inside ES.
+So, now we can install and configure kibana to view our data inside ES:
 ```
 kubectl apply -f kibana-kubernetes.yaml
 ```